sancodebits/new_learning/README.md

-#this is fro learning purpose
+#this is for learning purpose